 - Set expectations with new leads – We reached out to people to build trust and connection over time before making the ask to start and run a chapter.

 We measured the campaign’s effectiveness and provided recommendations to FRN on how to iterate on the campaign.
 FRN’s goal is to replicate the campaign across 10 states when students come back to school – which they’re kicking off now!
+While our total number of new chapter applications exceeded 20, only 9 people started chapters from our target states.
 Visit their website to learn more about starting or getting involved in a campus chapter.

 Our Key Takeaways

 Most students start chapters through engaging with trusted contacts.
 Of the 33 chapters that did join, the majority were students reactivating lapsed chapters or those recommended by word of mouth.

 - Understand your audience to meet them where they are.
 We planned to run Facebook ads but learned that reaching college students would be more effective through Instagram and Google Search ads.

 - Good visuals matter.
 Seeing pictures of people who were happy and in action as student chapter members proved to be effective in getting others interested to want in.

 Digital marketing strategies alone are not sufficient to move students to start chapters.
 While our ads, website and email grew our email list or social media following, we learned that students require more personal touch points beyond these tactics to commit to starting a chapter on campus.